sclem/pfcrypto/README.md

 * In personal capital, add a "Manual Investment Holdings" account.
 This is under "Add new account... more".
 If you already have this, you can skip this step.
 * Add a holding in the account edit page.
 Enter the full name of the crypto currency.
 Example: "BITCOIN".
 Enter the number of coins you hold (decimal is fine) and any price.
 * Log out and log back into personal capital.
 The price will update after about 15-20 seconds and every time you log in in the future.

+### Note: Throughout testing I found it to work best when each crypto holding is placed under its own account instead of multiple currencies in the same account.
+If you have trouble with currencies not updating when refreshing the page, try placing each into its own "Manual Investment Holdings" Account.

 ## Troubleshooting:
 * Make sure the security ticker in personal capital is named the same as the 'id' field (not case sensitive) for the coin from https://api.coinmarketcap.com/v1/ticker.